This tour is for those who wish for something different from the crowded tourist destinations.

 On the way back from “The Point” we pass the Polly Monument commemorating the early Scottish settlers who were brought out by Lord Selkirk in 1803.
 The wooden church which they erected is the oldest and one of the most beautiful of our historic churches and is still in use today.

-We continue along to Wood Islands.
+We carry on to Wood Islands.
 Wood Islands lighthouse is a working light and a museum specializing in the history of lighthouses and rum-running.
 Wood Islands is also the terminal for the ferry to Nova Scotia.